Española, New Mexico: Etymology

-Española was referred to as La Vega de los Vigiles ('the Vigils' Meadow') before the presence of railroads.
-La Española means 'Spanish woman', and folk history attributes the name to railroad construction workers who named the area after a woman who worked in a small restaurant in the area.
-In fact the name is a shortened form of Plaza Española ('Spanish town'), which likely was to differentiate it from the Tewa pueblo just to the south.
+Española was referred to as La Vega de los Vigiles ('the Vigils' Meadow') before the arrival of the railroad.
+The source of the current name is disputed: La Española means 'Spanish woman', and folk history attributes the name to railroad construction workers who named the area after a woman who worked in a small restaurant in the area.
+Alternatively, it may be a variation of Hispaniola (New Spain), or as a shortened form of Plaza Española ('Spanish town'), which likely was to differentiate it from the Tewa pueblos to the north and south.

 Spanish settlement

 Tewa people have lived in the area since the 13th century.
-They built towns in the area, now called 'pueblos', four of which still exist: Ohkay Owingeh, Pojoaque, Santa Clara and San Ildefonso.
+They built towns in the area, now called Pueblos, five of which still exist: Ohkay Owingeh, Pojoaque, Nambé, Santa Clara and San Ildefonso.

-The upper reaches of the Rio Grande region was explored by the Spanish in 1540.
+The upper reaches of the Rio Grande region were explored by the Spanish in 1540.
 Don Juan de Oñate was the first to bring settlers here in 1598.
 His group stayed at Ohkay Owingeh for a time (calling the Tewa town San Juan de los Caballeros), before settling in an abandoned Tewa village which he renamed San Gabriel.
 San Gabriel, close to modern Española, can thus be seen as the first capital city founded by people of European racial descent in what is now the United States.

 Oñate arrived in the Española area on July 11, 1598, at the confluence of the Chama River and the Rio Grande, where he established a camp at a place then called Yunque-Yunque.

 Almost a century later, near the same region, Don Diego de Vargas established his villa at Santa Cruz.